Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 **What's new for**:

 * **Axway Central CLI** (version 2.8.0):
-    * The `install agents` command has the option to replicate your organizational structure by auto-associating the team ownership of API Services
+    * The `install agents` command has the option to replicate your organizational structure by auto-associating the team ownership of API services
     * The Central Admin role can share environments with other teams using an Access Control List
-    * The Central Admin role can view / set the team ownership of an Environment or an API Service
+    * The Central Admin role can view / set the team ownership of an Environment or an API service
     * The logical names of resources are now more friendly
 * **Amplify Central WebUI**:
-    * New API Services can be published faster to the Unified Catalog
+    * New API services can be published faster to the Unified Catalog
     * Async API specification version 2.3.0 is now supported with six additional Async protocols: IBMMQ, JMS SECURE, MECURE, SOLACE, SOLACE SECURE, and SOLACE COMPRESSED
     * The UX display of many tags / attributes and long text names has been improved